 Social Studies / History

-- If you could change any law, which would it be and why?
+- If you could change any law, which one would it be and why?

 - What do you think is humankind’s greatest invention?